yitzamm/Kubernetes-and-EKS-with-Pulumi/develop/pulumi/README.md

 3. NodeJS installed (this was tested with Node 18)
 4. Version 4.1 or greater of the Pulumi Docker provider (should be installed automatically when you run `pulumi up`)

-Once the prerequisites are met, then set configuration values (see the section titled "Configuration Values") and run `pulumi up`.
+Once the prerequisites are met, set configuration values (see the section titled "Configuration Values") and run `pulumi up`.
 Within a few minutes, all the containers will be deployed locally.
 You can access the Zephyr online store by navigating to `http://localhost:8888`.

 Run `pulumi destroy` to delete the containers.
 Note that `pulumi destroy` does not delete container images; this is done to help speed up consecutive deployments of the application.